Luxurious Experiences on Tongatapu

 5. See the Sights of Tongatapu on a Private Tour

 Tongatapu harbours an array of intriguing historical locations, amazing Royal sights, and breathtaking natural land formations.
 See them all and more on a private tour with Tonga Travel Troupe.
 This bespoke tour takes you to your bucket list attractions, whether it be the ancient Ha’amonga ‘a Maui Trilithon or the natural water displays of the Mapu ‘a Vaea Blowholes.
 The full-day tour allows you to stay at each attraction for as long or as little as you desire.
-See more guided tours of the island in The Best Guided Tours of Tongatapu.
+Find out more on Viator and Tripadvisor.
+Plus, see more guided tours of the island in The Best Guided Tours of Tongatapu.

 Location: Accommodation transfers available from anywhere on Tongatapu

 6. Shop for Unique Arts and Crafts

 The talent and the passion of the craftspeople in Tonga are simply astonishing.
 Admire tapa-cloth paintings, woven bags, woven bowls, woven fans, carved pendants, carved ornaments and oh-so-much more at the amazing Talamahu Market or the Langafonua Handicrafts Centre in Nuku’alofa.
 Additionally, head to the Blue Banana Studios in Kanokupolu to browse hand-crafted jewellery, locally-designed lavalava (sarongs) and much more.

 Location: Talamahu Market & Langafonua Handicrafts, Nuku’alofa city centre.
 Blue Banana Studios, Kanokupolu Beach, westside of Tongatapu.